johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 | relation | line | original + 2×10<sup>12</sup> | 123 → 2000000000123 |
 | relation | polygon, point | original + 3×10<sup>12</sup> | 123 → 3000000000123 |

-Some objects in the vector tiles are the result of merging multple OSM objects.
-In these cases, the __`osm_id`__ will be based on just one of the original IDs (and there is no guarantee about which one).
-Some objects are not from OSM at all, or processed in such a way that the original OSM IDs are unknown (eg. ocean polygons).
+Some objects in the vector tiles are the result of merging multiple OpenStreetMap objects.
+In these cases, the __`osm_id`__ will be based on one of the original IDs (and there is no guarantee about which one).
+Some objects are not from OpenStreetMap at all, or processed in such a way that the original OpenStreetMap IDs are unknown (for example ocean polygons).
 In these cases, the __`osm_id`__ will be `0`.

 ### Boolean fields